burrrata/cryptoeconomics.study_rust_edition/src/misc/raison.md

+What are we doing?
+Well, most people who learn about blockchains learn about Bitcoin or Ethereum.
+Most people who learn about Bitcoin or Ethereum learn about how it was and how it is.
+Then we expect them to go out into the world and bravely solve problems that have never before been solved!
+That's like teaching someone the stories from 2 books and expecting them to go write the next great novel...

+What we need is to teach people the basics: nouns, verbs, adjectives, sentences, paragraphs, etc...
+Then people can combine language and concepts into stories and books.
+Just giving them 2 books isn't enough.
+They need command of the alphabet and the rules of the english language.

+Rusty Cryptoeconomics aims to do this with blockchains and cryptoeconomics; teaching people how to build them up from first principles with tools to iterate on and explore them.

+# Stuff from EF Grants app

 burrrata: has a passion for learning and wants to make knowledge of cryptoeconomic protocols available to anyone with interest and a browser

 Building up blockchains and cryptoeconomic protocols, from first principles, in Rust, with english explanations and interactive live code tutorials, all in a browser based setting for anyone with an internet connection.